shivshankardayal/full-website/books/dsa/source/cldll.rst

        return 0;
    }

+You can extrapolate the animations of singly linked list to doubly linked list as well just that you have to take care of ``prev`` pointer as well.

 Circular Lists
 ==============
 Circular list is a singly linked list where last node's ``next`` pointer is not ``NULL`` but rather it points to head of the list.
 Let us try to reimplement all the functions we had implemented for singly linked list.
+Therefore